True Faith and Allegiance: Commercial

 True Faith and Allegiance debuted at number three at the Combined Print & E-Book Fiction and Hardcover Fiction categories of the New York Times bestseller list for the week of December 25, 2016.
-In addition, it debuted at number nine on the USA Today Best Selling Books list for the week of December 15, 2016.

 Critical

 The book received generally positive reviews.
 Associated Press praised Greaney, who "handles the tech side with grace and has fleshed out the cast and given them depth."
 In a featured review, thriller novel reviewer The Real Book Spy praised the novel as "a fantastic, timely political thriller that has everything fans of the genre are looking for" and concluded that it is "A must-read for anyone who considers themselves a fan of thrillers."